Interface (computing): Hardware interfaces

 Hardware interfaces exist in many components, such as the various buses, storage devices, other I/O devices, etc. A hardware interface is described by the mechanical, electrical, and logical signals at the interface and the protocol for sequencing them (sometimes called signaling).
 A standard interface, such as SCSI, decouples the design and introduction of computing hardware, such as I/O devices, from the design and introduction of other components of a computing system, thereby allowing users and manufacturers great flexibility in the implementation of computing systems.
 Hardware interfaces can be parallel with several electrical connections carrying parts of the data simultaneously or serial where data are sent one bit at a time.

 Software interfaces

-A software interface may refer to a wide range of different types of interface at different "levels".
+A software interface may refer to a wide range of different types of interfaces at different "levels".
 For example, an operating system may interface with pieces of hardware.
 Applications or programs running on the operating system may need to interact via data streams, filters, and pipelines.
 In object oriented programs, objects within an application may need to interact via methods.